nicolas-carolo/hsploit/README.md

 $ pip install -r requirements.txt
 $ python setup.py install
 ```
-Now you can remove the repository of _hsploit_ you have downloaded, because this repository has been cloned in `~/HoundSploit/hsploit` for supporting automatic updates.
+Now you can remove the repository of _hsploit_ you have downloaded, because this repository has been cloned in `~/.HoundSploit/hsploit` for supporting automatic updates.
+If you have already installed the version 2.3.0 of _HoundSploit_ or you never installed _HoundSploit_, you can check if there is the directory `~/HoundSploit` and then you can delete it.

 ## USAGE
 ### Search